johngai19/nodejs_websocket_examples/README.md

 - In a brawser visit `http://localhost:3001`, to see and update data in console and in the page.
 - To work with `1. nodejs ws example` servers and clients, you need to pay attention to the API difference.

+### 3.4 nestjs socket io example

+This example contains both WebSocket server and client implementation with popular `Nestjs` framework using `socketio` library.
+The program structure and API interface are exactly the same as example 3.
+Except for some **important NOTES**:
+- As `socket.io` version 3.x and 2.x are incompatible, they cannot work together, which means the server and client shall of the same major version.
+- `Nestjs` built-in `socket.io` library `@nestjs/platform-io` was written with socket.io version 2, so it is incampatible with a version 3 client.
+- The `Nestjs` author promised to update `socket-io` on nestjs 8 ,however, if you want to use `socket.io v3` in nestjs, a temporary approach is introduced in [nestjs issue 5676][9], use the `socket-io.adapter` in the issue (*the `name` line under cookie shall be removed*) instead of the official one.
+This is the way we used here.
+- You may also downgrade the client version to v2.x ,however, we did not try that way here.
+- SO FAR, the server and client works well in this example, but if you want the server in this example works together with the client in example 2, there is still a problem, perhaps due to the `@WebSocketGateway()` decorator mechanism, you will not visit the server if the `port` parameter (for example `@WebSocketGateway(18000)`) is different from the server http port (for example app.listen(3000)) even if cors is enabled.
+You shold leave the  `@WebSocketGateway()` decorator blank and use the client to visit the same http port.

 ## References
 1. [HTML Living Standard][1]
 2. [Official WebSocket Protocal in MDN][2]